 But, if you take it really seriously, you should get a Business membership for only $9,99 per month.
 It will allow you to add your logo and captions, manually edit and reorder the scenes, and create longer and HD movies.
 A Business account will also give you access to unique styles and licensed music.

-Infographics are one of the visual resources that people most like to see and share on posts.
+Infographics are one of the visual resources that people most like to see and share.
 They can boost the engagement of your audience.
 And make a complex subject becomes much easier to understand.
 So you definitely should consider creating some infographics for your website or blog.

 But, it can be time-consuming if you don’t have the right skill set.
 And here is where a tool like PikToChart can help you.
 It will make the process much easier and straightforward from the very beginning.

-You will start choosing one of their templates – their collection is updated every week.
-Then you will customise it to your needs by add elements from their library.
+You will start by choosing one of their templates – they update the collection every week.
+Then you will customize it to your needs by add elements from their library.

 PickToChart offers a free lifetime account.
 But you can pay for a subscription to have access to more templates.
 Paid version increases your upload limit and removes PikToChart watermark, among other features.
 The Lite plan is only $15 per month, and you Pro can be yours for $29 per month.

 But if you want to take your infographics to the next level, it is time for you to start using Tableau Public.
 It is a free version of the powerful Tableau Software.
 It will help you to create stunning professional infographics.
-In fact, infographics so perfect that they could be published in any publication.
+In fact, infographics so perfect that you can publish them in any publication.